fradriz/fr_utils/BigData/files/compress_files.md

 Just in case, put all the parts back to one file: $ cat b.csv.gz.part-a* > bb.csv.gz

 ### 1.2.2) Uncompress, divide the file, compress back
-Two ways (not tested, but sure it will take some time for the uncompress/compress bakc):
+Two ways (not tested, but sure it will take some time for the uncompress/compress back):
     $ time zcat bb.csv.gz | split -l 3000000 – bb.csv.gz.part
     $ time gunzip –c bb.csv.gz | split -l 2000000 – bb.csv.gz.part